NHSDigital/software-engineering-quality-framework/continuous-improvement.md

   * Tech debt
   * Other improvement work

-## What does this mean for me as a Product/Delivery person?
+## What does this mean for me as a less-technical person?

-If you are a Product manager/owner, Delivery Lead, Business Analyst or similar,
+If you are a Product Manager/Owner, Delivery Lead or Business Analyst, continuous improvement will help you:

-To do
+* Reduce waste a deliver more user value each Sprint.
+* Improve user experience by improving service reliability (see [benefits](#improve-reliability-and-operability)).
+* Maintain a rapid, reliable pace of delivery long term, instead of delivery becoming slower and less predictable over time.
+* Focus more team time on delivering features rather than menial or repetitive work.
+  * This can be achieved over the mid/long-term by investing in better automation of tests, deployment and so in the short term.

+You have an important role to play!
+* Remind the team that users expect systems to be reliable, even if they don't think to mention it.
+Make sure time is built in for engineering work to deliver that reliability each Sprint.
+* Help your engineers express their technical concerns in terms of user/business impact.
+This will help you all as a team make the right priority calls between individual items of improvement work, and between functional and improvement items.
+  * Explicitly consider the needs of support staff as users of the system and write stories to express those needs, e.g. _**As a** support engineer **in order to** respond quickly when our service is inaccessible **I need to** receive and automated alert when the service is unresponsive_.
+* Ensure your delivery roadmap includes a healthy balance of operability/reliability features along with the functional features.
+* Actively monitor the amount of improvement work being done each Sprint and the outstanding improvement work to do, and adjust the balance when required.

-## What does this mean for me as a Technical person?
+## What does this mean for me as a technical person?

-If you are an Engineer, Tester or similar,
+If you are an Engineer or Tester, continuous improvement will help you:

-To do
+* Reduce waste and spend more time delivering value for users.
+* Implement features and fix bugs more quickly and safely.
+* Spend less time on menial or repetitive work.

+You have an important role to play!
+* Make sure you understand the user needs well enough to have an informed conversation about the relative priority of the functional work items.
+* Express technical work in terms of the benefits it will deliver so that as a team you can have a meaningful conversation about relative priorities.
+* Play an active role in backlog refinement and planning, ensuring that operability and reliability work is adequately represented.
+* Be bold and make sure technical quality is maintained.
+  * But also, be pragmatic and accept that all systems have imperfections and some degree of tech debt.

 ## Closing remarks

 As we have seen, the recipe to start or give a boost to continuous improvement is essentially very simple:
 1. Make a start, keeping changes small and iterating.
-2. Bake improvement work into the way you work with regular retrospectives which feed a trickle of improvement work into your activity within each Sprint/iteration.
+2. Bake improvement work into the way you work with regular retrospectives which feed a trickle of improvement work into your activity within each Sprint.
 3. Track metrics over time so you can measure the effect of improvement work.